 10-Year Bond Rate (.92%) - Expected Inflation (1.2%) = -.28%

-Even though U.S. Treasurys are used as risk-free rates of return, there is still the risk of inflation.
-A true risk free rate of return is theoretical; it doesn't exist.
+Even though U.S. Treasury bonds are used to set the risk-free rate of return, there is still the risk of inflation.
+A true risk-free rate of return is theoretical; it doesn't exist.

 What the Risk-Free Rate of Return Means for Individual Investors